Safarveisi/ML_PLATFORM/README.md

 * `deploy/k8s/apps/streamlit`

 > [!Note]
 > Make sure you have a builder instance with driver of type docker-container.
-Otherwise, `docker buildx` fails.
+Otherwise, `docker buildx build` fails.

 :two: Navigate to `deploy/k8s` directory and create the Kubernetes resources by running